 However, I still loved visiting new venues whenever possible.
 Muang Thong United v Buriram United was undoubtedly the best game in Bangkok all weekend, but a 7pm Sunday kick-off and then the scramble to try and find a taxi deterred me from heading that way.

 I was tired.
-Life was fantastic and every day was bringing joy, but along with it lots of mind and sometimes leg work.
+Life was fantastic and every day brought joy, but along with it lots of mind and sometimes legwork.
 The temperatures were rising, leading to walking being a more exhausting hobby.
 And I’d had a fantastic Saturday with my beautiful lady looking after two friends from Hull.

-Another attraction of my selected match was it ignited the excitement of a bus route I’d yet to try and see what I would experience along the way.
-All was good, apart from the bus didn’t want to appear, meaning that I was close at one stage to reverting to the other game option.
+Another attraction of my selected match was that it ignited the excitement of a bus route I’d yet to try, and see what I would experience along the way.
+All was good, apart from the fact that the bus didn’t want to appear, meaning that I was close at one stage to reverting to the other game option.

 I headed to 7/11 to break a large note, as I realised that I could still go to my first choice, but by taxi.
 As I came out of the shop, I was greeted with the sight of the lovely air-conditioned bus coming in my direction.
 There was just enough time to cross the road and frantically wave my arms.